NCD Prevention: Reducing the Impact of Health Harming Products

 Our opening session will feature a panel of health professionals who will share their experiences of NCDs on the front line - from prevalence to provision of care.

-Following publication of the inquiry's report in late summer, in this session we will be joined by some of the MSPs who took part in the inquiry.
-Delegates will have the opportunity to hear first-hand what actions the group would like the Scottish Government and Parliament to take in order to tackle the impact of health harming products.
+In this session we will be joined by some of the MSPs who took part in the inquiry, with delegates having the opportunity to hear first-hand what actions the group would like the Scottish Government and Parliament to take in order to tackle the impact of health harming products.

-There are many opportunities over the next year to take meaningful action to help reduce NCD deaths.
-Not only is there a Public Health (Restriction of Promotions) Bill due to be introduced, there is also a new Tobacco Action Plan expected to be published, and a decision to be made on the future of Minimum Unit Pricing.
+There are many opportunities over the next year to take meaningful action to help reduce NCD deaths - from proposals to restrict the promotion of less healthy food and drinks, to a new Tobacco Action Plan and a decision on the future of Minimum Unit Pricing.

 In this session, we will discuss what progress could and should be made over the next 12 months and where we hope to be in a year's time.